BMW-lab-MSU/drone_lidar_spec/README.md

 ## Directories 📂

 ### scripts
-contains miscellaneous infrequently used scripts
+Contains miscellaneous infrequently used scripts.

-- calc_norms.py
+- **calc_norms.py**
-    - calculate the normalization values for backbone training
+    - Calculate the normalization values for backbone training.

 ### det_outputs
 🖼️ Some outputs from random images from COCO using the mmdet inference demo.
 *Note: These will need to be deleted in the final version.*
-# MOVING THIS TO BLACKMORE

 ### mmdetection
 📚 The cloned repository of the mmdetection library.